Eta and rho invariants on manifolds with edges: Review of geometry on incomplete edge spaces

+In case of the Gauss-Bonnet and the signature operators, as well as in the case of the spin Dirac operator satisfying that the scalar curvature is positive and uniformly bounded away from zero, the geometric Witt condition for $D$ can be obtained assuming the geometric Witt condition for the untwisted geometric Dirac operator $D_{\rm geo}$ and using a suitable scaling.
+See Subsection \ref{section-eta-bdry} for details.

 A comment about essential self-adjointness of $D$.
-In case of the spin Dirac operator acting on sections of the spinor bundle $S$ essential self-adjointness of $D$ as an unbounded operator in the space of square integrable sections $L^2(M,S)$ with core domain $\Gamma_c (M,S)$ is a consequence \footnote{In fact, in the setting of isolated conical singularities the geometric Witt condition is equivalent to essential self-adjointness of the spin Dirac operator, see for instance \cite[Theorem 3.2]{Chou}} of the geometric Witt condition \eqref{witt-spin}, see Albin and Gell-Redman \cite[Theorem 1]{Albin-Jesse}.
-Building on the work of Chou, Albin and Gell-Redman also prove that if the scalar curvature is non-negative and it is strictly positive somewhere, then the geometric Witt condition \eqref{witt-spin} is satisfied.
+In case of the spin Dirac operator acting on sections of the spinor bundle $S$, essential self-adjointness of $D$ as an unbounded operator in the space of square integrable sections $L^2(M,S)$ with core domain $\Gamma_c (M,S)$ is a consequence \footnote{In fact, in the setting of isolated conical singularities the geometric Witt condition is equivalent to essential self-adjointness of the spin Dirac operator, see for instance \cite[Theorem 3.2]{Chou}} of the geometric Witt condition \eqref{witt-spin}, see Albin and Gell-Redman \cite[Theorem 1.1]{Albin-Jesse}.
+Building on the work of Chou, Albin and Gell-Redman also prove in \cite[Section 7]{Albin-Jesse} that if the scalar curvature of $M$ is non-negative in an open neighborhood of the edge, then the geometric Witt condition \eqref{witt-spin} is satisfied.
+Notice that for the argument of Albin and Gell-Redman to work we need to assume, additionally, that the vertical tangent bundle to the fibration $F\to \partial M\to B$ is spin.
+(Equivalently, we can assume that $B$ is spin: see Lawson-Michelson \cite[Ch.
+II, Section 1, Proposition 1.15]{LM}.)
+Indeed, the assumption that $M$ is spin only implies that $\partial M$ is spin; however, for the Lichnerowicz argument to work we need the spin assumption on the links and this is not automatic.
+The spin assumption on the vertical tangent bundle of $F\to \partial M\to B$, or, equivalently, on the singular stratum $B$, must therefore be added to the hypothesis of the Theorem stated in \cite[Section 7]{Albin-Jesse}.

 The geometric Witt condition \eqref{witt-sign} in the Hodge - de Rham setting also ensures essential self-adjointness of the Gauss-Bonnet and the signature operators.
 This is implicit in the work of Cheeger and addressed explicitly in the work of Albin, Leichtnam, Mazzeo and Piazza \cite[Proposition 5.11]{signature-package}.